Hello, how may we help you?

 Compared to the detection of blood (components) such as occult blood (FIT) or the hemoglobin-haptoglobin complex (HbHp), the detection of tumour DNA is direct.
 This distinguishes ColoAlert from other methods such as the detection of M2-PK and calprotectin, which can also indirectly indicate the presence of a tumour.

-Direct detection, as is the case with the detection of tumour DNA, is also generally possible from the first mutation of a healthy cell into a cancer cell - occult blood or its components, however, are only present when polyps or adenomas are large enough to bleed through friction.
+Direct detection, as is the case with the detection of tumour DNA, is also in principle possible from the first mutation of a healthy cell into a cancer cell - occult blood or its components, however, are only present when polyps or adenomas are large enough to bleed through friction.

 Thereby, ColoAlert can identify considerably more affected individuals, especially in the earlier phases, without producing too many false-positive results ("specificity").
 This improves their chances of recovery.